 If the police are confident you have committed a felony, they are coming in anyway, because they generally don’t need an arrest warrant.
 Make it clear to the police by stating: “No you may not come in”, or “I am comfortable talking right here”, or “You need a search warrant to enter my home.”
 If they return, your attorney can arrange for you to turn yourself in should that be necessary and you will spend no time in jail between the hearings.

 9. If You Are Outside Your Home and Arrested, Do Not Accept an Offer to Go Back In Your Home for Anything.

 The officer may say to you, how about you go inside and change, freshen up, talk to your wife, husband, get a jacket, or provide you with any other reason.
 The police will graciously escort you in and then tear your home apart searching through it.
 Also, do not let them secure your car.
 Your car is fine.
 Remember they are lying to you.
 They don’t give two hoots if you are really cold or if you need to talk to your wife or husband.

 10. Don’t say a word.

 It’s incredible how many people feel that they can convince the officer, the booking officer or a detective (if your case reaches that stature) that they are not guilty.
-YOUR CASE IS NOT DECIDED BY THESE PEOPLE.
+THESE PEOPLE DON’T MAKE THE DECISIONS.
 They have no affect on guilty or not guilty.
 Wait to speak to your lawyer!
 The courts and juries in particular give enormous weight to “confessions” during this stage.
 A suspect is almost NEVER released after being arrested.

-Follow these ten simple rules religiously and many of your rights will remain intact.
+Follow these ten simple rules religiously and many of your rights will remain intact after being arrested.
 I don’t care how nervous, scared, high or drunk you are, THESE RULES ARE VERY IMPORTANT, and will help you tremendously in the short and long run.